sbobek/lux/README.md

 ```

-The above code should give you the answer as follows (depending which instance was selected previously as the one to explain):
+The above code should give you the answer as follows:
 ```
 ['IF petal_length >= 5.15 THEN class = 2 # 0.9833409059468439\n']
 ```